School Info

 Mid-Year Reflection

-Teachers will continue to meet in PLCs and team meetings to disaggregate data and continue progress monitoring thier respective grade levels and subgroups.
+Park Springs implemented several evidence-based strategies to offset the loss of two critically important staff members.
+Professional Learning Community (PLC) data cycles enhanced collaboration, shared accountability, and instructional consistency.
+Teachers will continue to meet in PLCs and team meetings to disaggregate data and continue progress monitoring their respective grade levels and subgroups.
 Teachers will continue their 90-minute uninterrupted ELA instructional block with daily small-group targeted instruction, Grade levels will work with students during their (WIN-intervention time) daily to close achievement gaps.
 We have also begun our Extended Learning Opportunities (ELO) camps after school for targeted students.
-Push-In support groups in third grade will continue as well as targeted professional learning sessions in the area of ELA.
+Push-In support groups in third grade, as well as in fourth grade.
+Targeted professional learning sessions in the area of ELA and ELL/SWD scaffolding strategies will continue to be offered.
 Administration will also continue classroom walkthroughs with feedback, support and academic coaching.

 K-12 Comprehensive Reading Plan